 *These are special drawing rates for clients receiving tattoos.
 If you are interested in a design without receiving the tattoo, see the next question.

-I can't travel to Portland - Can I commission a drawing to have tattooed by someone else?
+I can't travel to your studio - Can I commission a drawing to have tattooed by someone else?

 Can I get a design you've already done tattooed?